kalyanpesala17/stackoverflow/README.md

 # stackoverflow
-how to get a job as a developer?
-From stackoverflow developer survey results.
+A data-driven approach using Stack Overflow's developer survey data for getting a job as a developer.

 # Installation
 pandas
 numpy